kazuo/twinwork-notes/README.md

 Uncommenting that line allows you to use `sudo` without ever prompting for a password.
 This is convenient but proceed with caution

 ## Setting up `poudriere`
 We previously used ports to set custom options, but since it's generally bad practice to use both `pkg` and `ports`, the better practice is to build your ports in `poudriere` and set your pkg repo to point to your custom build.
 We can automate the initial `poudriere` setup by running the following script

 ```
 sh ./twinwork-notes-master/setup-poudriere.sh
 ```

 This will automatically disable FreeBSD's package repo.
 If you need to install anything else from this point on, follow the rest of the instructions by creating the default ports tree and building all of the prepopulated packages related to these NOTES

 ```
 poudriere ports -c && poudriere bulk -j 131amd64 -p default -f /usr/local/etc/poudriere.d/packages-default
 ```

-If you're building all of the packages related to NOTES, this will take awhile... nearly 8 hours on a Intel Core i3 from 2019.
+If you're building all of the packages related to NOTES, this will take awhile... nearly 8 hours on a Intel Core i3 from 2019 (blame `llvm` for taking so long).
 But once that's complete, you can also force upgrade all your existsing packages

 ```
 pkg upgrade -f